About Swords Creek

 Economy & Demographics

 Swords Creek and Russell County have a long history of reliance on the coal mining industry, which played a significant role in the local economy throughout the 20th century.
 However, the decline of coal mining has presented economic challenges for the community.
 In response, local leaders have focused on diversifying the area's economic base by promoting tourism and outdoor recreation as potential growth sectors.
-Major employers in the region include the Russell County School District, local healthcare providers, and small businesses catering to the needs of residents and visitors alike.
+Major employers in the region include the Russell County School District, local healthcare providers, and small businesses catering to the needs of residents.

 The Russell County Circuit Court Clerk's office is the primary repository for vital records in Swords Creek and the surrounding region.
 This office maintains birth certificates, death records, and marriage licenses for the county.
 Residents can request certified copies of these documents by visiting the courthouse or submitting an online request.
-The Clerk's office also manages the county's adoption and probate records, making it a valuable resource for individuals researching their family history or handling estate-related matters.
+The Clerk's office also manages the county's adoption and probate records, making it a valuable resource for people researching their family history or handling estate-related matters.

 Businesses operating in Swords Creek and Russell County must obtain the necessary licenses and permits from the Russell County Department of Community Development.
 This office oversees the issuance of business licenses, as well as permits for construction, renovation, and zoning-related activities.
 Entrepreneurs interested in starting a new venture or expanding an existing operation can consult with the department's staff to ensure compliance with local regulations and requirements.